-In February 2022, the head of the Traditional Council of Liberia, Chief Zanzan Karwor announced a three-year ban on FGM.
+In February 2022, the head of the Traditional Council of Liberia, Chief Zanzan Karwor announced a three-year suspension on FGM.
 This bold step is a positive stride toward the protection of women’s and girls’ rights in the country, and we commend the Government of Liberia for this.
 However, without the existence of a law criminalizing the practice of FGM in Liberia, the protection of women’s and girls’ rights remains a huge concern.

 FGM in Liberia